 SJVAP 18.1 Protect life and property through adherence to policies in the Hillside Development and Slope section of the General Plan Land Use Element and the Slope and Soil Instability Hazards section of the General Plan Safety Element.

-SJVAP 18.2 Retain Rural Mountainous, Open Space-Rural, Open Space-Conservation, or Open Spaceprovide for the retention of existing trees and other flora, which in new development serve to stabilize steep slopes, retain moisture, prevent erosion and enhance the natural scenic beauty.
+SJVAP 18.2 Retain Rural Mountainous, Open Space-Rural, Open Space-Conservation, or Open Space-Conservation Habitat designations for areas of steep slopes.
+SJVAP 18.3 Proposed development applications affecting areas of steep slope or soil instability shall provide for the retention of existing trees and other flora, which in new development serve to stabilize steep slopes, retain moisture, prevent erosion and enhance the natural scenic beauty.
+Where necessary, apply immediate planting in order to stabilize cut and fill slopes.